What is a Certified Crop Advisor?

 - Plan the management of livestock systems

-- Work with businesses that produce seeds or chemicals for agriculture and keep abreast of their products
+- Work with businesses that produce seeds/chemicals to keep abreast of their products

 - Write reports

 - Keep up to date with changes to relevant legislation

 - Keep up to date with developments in the industry

 What is the workplace of a Certified Crop Advisor like?

 Certified crop advisors spend time both in the office and on the field talking with farmers and various specialists.
 They tend to keep regular hours, though they can work weekends and evenings depending on the needs of their client.